-When a Diamond Cut is too shallow, light hits the pavillion at a low angle.
+When a diamond is cut too shallow, light hits the pavilion at a low angle.
 The light travels through the diamond and exits through the sides, instead of reflecting through the table and to your eyes.

-While shallow cut diamonds may seem large based on their table size (they are also called spready diamonds), the escape of light at the bottom significantly reduces the diamond’s brilliance, sparkle and fire.
+While shallow cut diamonds may seem largely based on their table size (they are also called spready diamonds), the escape of light at the bottom significantly reduces the diamond’s brilliance, sparkle and fire.

 When a diamond is cut too deep, light hits the pavilion at a sharper angle, causing it to immediately reflect to another pavilion.
 The light is forced to retract and pass through the bottom of the diamond.
 As this happens, light is dulled and the diamond becomes less vibrant and radiant.

-A Diamond Cut that is too deep also tends to look smaller than those of an ideal cut.
+A deeply cut diamond also tends to look smaller than those of an ideal cut.

-Simply put, a well cut diamond maximizes the light that strikes each pavilion.
+Simply put, a well-cut diamond maximizes the light that strikes each pavilion.
 Instead of escaping through other parts of the diamond, light reflects back through the crown and table.
 For our readers that are focused on cut, they have had the most success with James Allen’s True Hearts and Blue Nile’s Astor Cut diamonds.

-When it comes to determining the highest grade possible, GIA uses the term “excellent” while AGS (the inventory of the cut grade) uses the word “ideal.”
-These cuts are well proportioned with optimal facet angles, allowing the brilliance and fire to pass through the table for all to see.
+When it comes to determining the highest grade possible, GIA uses the term “excellent” while AGS uses the word “ideal.”
+These cuts are well-proportioned with optimal facet angles, allowing the brilliance and fire to pass through the table for all to see.

 For these reasons, excellent cuts are more valuable and more luminous.
-When buyers have a budget, we often advise choosing a smaller, well cut diamond as opposed to a larger carat that is poorly cut to get the most sparkly diamond.
+When buyers have a budget, we often advise choosing a smaller, well-cut diamond as opposed to a larger carat that is poorly cut to get the most sparkly diamond.

 If you’re unsure of an ideal cut for your diamond, speak to an expert to walk you through the process.

-Because Diamond Cut is an enormous element in determining the beauty and brilliance of any diamond, there are some complexities.
+Because diamond cut is an enormous element in determining the beauty and brilliance of any diamond, there are some complexities.
 Many factors play a role in how a diamond’s cut quality is determined.

-When you’re looking to see how well cut a diamond is, take note of how its facets and angles reflect light.
+When you’re looking to see how well-cut diamonds are, take note of how their facets and angles reflect light.
 Specifically, note how bright and sparkly the light return is when placed under a normal lamp.

-You’ll want to gauge the diamond’s fire (the rainbow light of reflection) and its brilliance (colorless light and sparkle of the diamond).
+You’ll want to gauge diamonds’ fire (the rainbow light of reflection) and brilliance (colorless light and sparkle of the diamond).
 Be sure to also watch for any dark spots within the piece.

 Be sure to review the GIA cut grade on a diamond’s report, which will include ratings of Poor, Good, Very Good or Excellent.

-When it comes to selecting an ideal diamond, we recommend a quality Diamond Cut over anything else.
-For GIA Certified Diamonds, we recommend choosing an Excellent cut grade.
-For AGS Certified Diamonds, choose an Ideal cut.
-When we search for a diamond, we filter more heavily on Cut.
-You can see our parameters by looking at this James Allen diamond search.
+When it comes to selecting an ideal diamond for engagement rings, we recommend a quality diamond cut over anything else.
+For GIA certified diamonds, we recommend choosing an Excellent cut grade.
+When we search for a diamond, we filter more heavily on cut.
+You can see our parameters by looking at a James Allen diamond search.

-For Round Brilliant Cut Diamonds, don’t give any credence to an online vendor’s cut grade.
-Only focus on the GIA or AGS cut grade on the certificate.
+For round brilliant cut diamonds, don’t give any credence to an online vendor’s cut grade.
+Only focus on the GIA cut grade on the certificate.

 In addition to reviewing a GIA or other grading report, be sure to look at the diamond yourself or have an expert assist you.
 Most importantly, ensure the diamond is appealing to you and your personal style and desires.